bcswieder117/CIFAR-10-Image-Classifier-PyTorch-Streamlit/README.md

 ## Notes

 - The dataset itself is **not required** to run the Streamlit app.
 The model has already been trained and is saved as `cifar10_cnn.pth`.
-- If you wish to retrain the model, download the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) and follow the notebook `Atreyus AI Project.ipynb`.
+- If you wish to retrain the model, download the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) and follow the notebook `CIFAR 10 Image Classifier.ipynb`.

 ---